department-of-veterans-affairs/vagov-content/pages/burials-memorials/index.md

     - url: "/burials-memorials/bereavement-counseling/"
       label: Bereavement Counseling
-      description: See if you qualify for grief counseling and transition support after the loss of an active-duty Servicemember, Reservist, or National Guard Soldier.
+      description: See if you qualify for grief counseling and transition support after the loss of an active-duty service member, Reservist, or National Guard Soldier.
       external: false
   - id: manage
     title: Plan a Burial